ThePix/QuestJS/README.md

 However, you do not need a dedicated editor to create games, and the Wiki includes a tutorial that will take you through how you can already create a game.

-### Will it be possible to convert existing games?
+### Will it be possible to convert existing Quest games?

 Originally the answer was a definite no, however during developmenmt of the editor it became apparent that an XML file would be good to support blockly, so I have changed my position somewhat.
 The editor will now convert most things, but not ASL code currently.

-### What does Quest 6 code look like?
+### What does QuestJS code look like?

-This is what the code for Quest 6 looks like.
+This is what the code for QuestJS looks like.
 It creates a player, two rooms and a hat.

 ```javascript
 createItem("me", PLAYER(), {